learn-co-curriculum/dsc-phase-3-project-v2-3/README.md

 ## Getting Started

-Start on this project by forking and cloning [this project repository](https://github.com/learn-co-curriculum/dsc-phase-3-project) to get a local copy of the datasets.
+Create a new repository for your project to get started.
 We recommend structuring your project repository similar to the structure in [the Phase 1 Project Template](https://github.com/learn-co-curriculum/dsc-project-template).
 You can do this either by creating a new fork of that repository to work in or by building a new repository from scratch that mimics that structure.

 ### Reflection Questions